VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Methodology

 \subsection{Data Generation}

-To create captions with incorrect elements, we employed \texttt{Llama-3.3-70B-Instruct} to alter the objects and actions in a ground truth caption from a supervised video caption dataset.
-Specifically, we created the \texttt{ActivityNet-FG-It} dataset for instruction tuning utilizing the ActivityNet~\cite{krishna_dense-captioning_2017} training set.
-The data generation pipeline is summarized in Figure~\ref{fig:data_generation}.
+To create captions with controlled factual errors, we employ \texttt{Llama-3.3-70B-Instruct} to systematically alter objects and actions in ground truth captions from a supervised video caption dataset.
+Using this approach, we construct \texttt{ActivityNet-FG-It}, an instruction-tuning dataset for factual grounding derived from the ActivityNet-Captions~\cite{krishna_dense-captioning_2017} training set.
+The data generation pipeline is illustrated in \cref{fig:data_generation}.